 So, instead of sitting around, frustrated and bored in the awful heat, we jumped into the new not-so-little red car (with excellent aircon) and headed to Kruger.
 One expects that on such hot days, the wildlife would stay undercover and many do.

-But, today was special and we had many excellent sightings we’ll share in tomorrow’s post.
-This time, we didn’t stop at the Mugg & Bean in Lower Sabie for breakfast since I had to eat something before I take the required six Prednisone tablets before 9:00 am for my outrageous case of pepper tick bites.
+But today was exceptional, and we had many excellent sightings we’ll share in tomorrow’s post.
+This time, we didn’t stop at the Mugg & Bean in Lower Sabie for breakfast since I had to eat something before I took the required six Prednisone tablets before 9:00 am for my outrageous case of pepper tick bites.